benmwebb/wifi-heatmap/README.md

  - Use "File/Open Floor Plan..." to load a plan of the area you want to survey, which can be a hand-drawn image (to scale is best), or (ideally) blueprints or architect's plans.
-Most common image formats will work, although you may want to rescale the image to a manageable size).
+Most common image formats will work, although you may want to rescale the image to a manageable size.
  - Click on the floor plan corresponding to where you physically are in your house.
 This will sample all of the wifi networks (this will take a few seconds) and record them on the plan.
 Walk around the house and take a number